Emmen Air Base: Today

 In addition to the military use of the airfield, limited civil use is possible on a small scale.
 The RUAG Aviation manages a total quota of 1,000 flight movements per year for civilian use.
 RUAG itself use Emmen for test flights and for the transport of rocket payload fairings with rented Antonov An-124 transport aircraft.

 It is the home base of the three Armasuisse aircraft: the Pilatus PC-12 HB-FOG, Pilatus PC-6 HB-FCF and the Diamond DA42 R-711.

 In the summer flight break find exceptionally organized by the private sector, civil major events take place.

 Air traffic control is performed by the military branch of Skyguide Skyguide National.

+In June 2026 the Air Base hosted US Vice President JD Vance as he arrived and departed on board Air Force 2 for peace talks to end the 2026 Iran War at the nearby Bürgenstock Resort.